Updated for 2022-2023!

 Program fees will be established on a sliding scale based on student Free & Reduced Lunch Status (Free, Reduced, and Full Pay).

 Full Pay Reduced Lunch Free Lunch

 Multiple family member discount: 2nd and 3rd child is ½ off.

-Students who are registered in the 21st Century Program will receive an invoice from their Site Coordinator with fees owed based on days attended.
+Students who are registered in the 21st Century Program will receive an invoice from their Site Coordinator with fees owed, as calculated based on that information.
 Site Coordinators will have access to the Free & Reduced Lunch data collected by the District Food Services Program.
 In the event that a parent/guardian is unable to pay a program fee, the Site Coordinator will contact that parent/guardian and complete a Program Fee Modification Form and submit it to the Program Director.
 The District Homeless Liaison may also submit requests on behalf of parents/guardians.
 Students will not be denied access to the 21st Century Program due to inability to pay program fees.